GauravSharma018/Advanced-Polygon-Project-2/README.md

 4. Calls `verifyProof()` on the verifier contract with calldata

 With two commands you can compile a ZKP, generate a proof, deploy a verifier, and verify the proof 🎉

-### Deployon a live network
-We deploy the file on the network polygon amoy by using "npx hardhat run scripts/deploy.ts --network amoy".

 ## Configuration
 ### Directory Structure